Nefaro/gnoll/README.md

   (Note: Not sure if there exists any Linux tooling for the given operations)

+## Installing via Installer
+We have now an Installer!
+Take a look in here: [Installation](../../wiki/Installation-via-the-Installer)

+**Note:** However, one should not be in the habbit of downloading random executables from the internet, as such you can always build the mods yourself.

 ## Steam Workshop Mods

 Gnoll works with steam workshop mods.